TOILmodular/EurorackMultiStagePhaser/README.md

 One of them is directly sent to the output path to one of two audio outputs.

-The other oner is fed into the feedbackloop and the second audio output.
+The other oner is fed into the feedback loop and the second audio output.

 ![Phaser Flowchart](https://user-images.githubusercontent.com/97026614/174950328-fcf31c8b-8099-4bc2-b031-ef11fb446f37.jpg)